fonoster/fonoster/docs/early-access/starting-with-autopilot.md

 # Getting started with Fonoster Autopilot

-This guide shows how to quickly set up and run a voice-based AI Agent with Fonoster Autopilot, configure your assistant, run it in a Docker container, and expose it to external callers with Ngrok.
+This guide shows how to set up and run a voice-based AI Agent with Fonoster Autopilot, configure your assistant, run it in a Docker container, and expose it to external callers with Ngrok.

 ## What Autopilot Does